metalman3797/Cura-Dremel-Printer-Plugin/README.md

 * ~~Optimized Dremel3D20 json file with support for Dremel brand PLA~~
 * Optimization of Dremel brand PLA settings
 ---
-# <a name="Technical_Details"></a>Technical Details of the .g3drem header file Format
+# <a name="Technical_Details"></a>Technical Details of the .g3drem File Format
 The g3drem file format consists of a few sections.
-The header is a mix of binary data and ASCII data, but the ASCII section is written in binary format for ease.
+The header is a mix of binary data and ASCII data, which is followed by an 80x60 bitmap image written to the file, which is then followed by standard 3d printer gcode saved in ASCII format.

 **An Example of the binary header looks like this:**